shiluhe/shiluhe.github.io/_pages/about.md

 ======
 **ChongQing University (2023.09 - 至今)**

-- GPA: 3.80/4
+- GPA: 3.83/4

 - Rank: 1/57

 I am working on scientific research now！
 ======
-[11/2025 to the present] Conducting research on locomotion based RL at the Chongqing Embodied Intelligence Laboratory.
+[11/2025 to the present] Conducting research on locomotion based RL at the Laboratory under the National Institute of Excellence for Engineers, Chongqing University.

 [07/2025 -- 09/2025] I completed a research internship at the Institute of Frontier Interdisciplinary Sciences, Beijing Institute of Technology, under the supervision of Professor Lü Yuezu, where I was responsible for communication improvements in multi-UAV collaborative exploration.